giannispapamike/SUI-tabs-boilerplate/README.md

 # SUI-tab-bar
-This is a template for SwiftUI projects that require a custom fully customizable tab bar
+This is a template for SwiftUI projects that require a fully customizable tab bar